wqf233333/DJI-SDK-SKILL/README.md

 - How could I read the video buffer from X3 if I have no manifold

   Sorry I cannot tell you.

+- How can I get the video of X3 for image processing?

+  There are two ways to achive it: 1.using Manifold as onboard processor 2.using HDMI output of RC remote controller

 ###Onboard SDK